 Harmful Drug Interactions

-If your furry friend is on other medications, in addition to Phenergan, then a vet’s help becomes even more important.
+If your dog is on other medications, in addition to Phenergan, then a vet’s help becomes even more important.
 Promethazine may negatively interact with drugs such as Hydroxyzine.

 Bad interaction possibilities are compounded with canines.
 Dogs are more susceptible to harm since their internal organs are smaller.
-Make no mistake about it, Phenergan can be dangerous for dogs.
+Make no mistake about it, Phenergan can be dangerous.

 Safe Dosing for Pet Dogs